SAMazumder/SAMazumder.github.io/index.md

 In a past life, I was a biochemist with a focus on plant physiology at U of T.

 Slowly trying to make the world a better place.
+My interests intersect risk measures, climate change and ML.

 Currently based in several cities in Canada.